!!The first movie

 * Even funnier, Sister Mary Ignatius takes this advice by playing a slot machine--and wins the jackpot before Reverend Mother pulls her away.

-* Better than that is when Joey and Willy are having problems killing Deloris because she's a nun.
+* Better than that is when Joey and Willy are having problems killing Deloris because she's dressed like a nun.

 -->'''Willy:''' Well, Vince, how do you know she didn't join up and become a real nun while she was there?
 Things like this happen.